LBRYFoundation/website-tech/docs/resources/wallet-server.md

 This guide will walk you through the process of setting up a LBRY wallet server.
 This involves provisioning a web server and setting up some services (docker, lbrycrd, and the wallet server).
 At the end, you'll have your own connection to the LBRY network.

-**note:** This is early-stage stuff.
+**Note:** This is early-stage stuff.
 You may encounter unexpected issues.
 Please be patient and don't hesitate to [reach out for help](#get-in-touch).

 ## Start With A Fresh Server